Ely conveyancing FAQs

 Conveyancing fees can be broken down into the solicitor's legal and disbursements.

 Disbursements are the extra third-party costs incurred on behalf of a buyer or seller, e.g. HMLR registration fees or Official Entries.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Calculate the conveyancing fees for your Ely sale or purchase